jorgemunozl/Finetunning-Llama-Vision-11b/README.md

 ## Training Process

-- Using the state-of-the-art QLora
+- Using the state-of-the-art Lora.

 ## 📑 Citation